- Reference Number: HEY1046/2022

 Most risk factors will be identified by your midwife at your first booking appointment.
 The midwife will send a letter to your doctor to request the prescription which you can collect from your doctor’s surgery.

 Some risk factors may be identified later in your pregnancy, for example following an ultrasound scan.
-If this is the case your midwife or doctor will inform you at that time and will notify your doctor in the same manner.
+If this is the case your midwife or doctor will inform you at that time and will receive the prescription from your doctor.
+You will need to take Aspirin as soon as you have received the prescription if it is later than 12 weeks.

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact: